Giorgos Grammatikakis: Life

 Giorgos Grammatikakis was born in Heraklion, Greece on 21 May 1939.

 Academic career

 He studied Physics at the University of Athens and at the Imperial College London.
-In 1982, he was appointed Professor for Physics at the University of Crete.
+In 1982, he was appointed professor of Physics at the University of Crete.
 Interested in the structure of matter and cosmology, he was engaged in the NESTOR Project, an international scientific collaboration to deploy a neutrino telescope on the sea floor off Pylos.
-In 1990 he was elected Rector of the University of Crete, and served as Chairman of the Ionian University, Corfu.
-In May 26th, 2010, he was honoured by the Hellenic Physical Society for his contributions to education and science.
+In 1990 he was elected rector of the University of Crete.
+He was reelected in 1993.
+Grammatikakis also served as chairman of the Ionian University in Corfu.
+On 26 May 2010, he was honoured by the Hellenic Physical Society for his contributions to education and science.

-He is also a successful author of popular science books on cosmology and physics:
+Grammatikakis was a successful author of popular science books on cosmology and physics: